Masakatsu Nishikawa (serial killer): Kumiko Masaki

-At around 16:00 on December 11, 1991, Nishikawa stopped by the offices of the West Japan Railway Company, near Himeji Station, ostensibly to ask the clerk for directions.
+At around 16:00 on December 11, 1991, Nishikawa stopped by the offices of the West Japan Railway Company near Himeji Station, ostensibly to ask the clerk for directions.
 However, he then leaned over the counter, said that he was a "terrible human being", and then fled in a hurry; in the meantime, another clerk had reported the incident to the police.

-On the following night, He entered the "Kumi" snack bar, where he suffocated the 45-year-old proprietress Kumiko Masaki and stole 6,000 yen in cash, gift certificates and lottery tickets.
+The following night, he entered the "Kumi" snack bar, where he suffocated the 45-year-old proprietress Kumiko Masaki and stole 6,000 yen in cash, gift certificates and lottery tickets.
 That same night, while riding on the San'in Main Line, he threw out the murder weapon through the window and later disposed of her credit card at the Kinosaki Onsen Station.
-Masaki's bag was also found there, along with her killer's fingerprints.
+Masaki's bag was also found there, along with his fingerprints.

 The woman's body was found around 20:20 on December 25, with several puncture wounds on her neck and abdomen.
 The Hyōgo Prefectural Police initially suspected focusing on a friend of Masaki, claiming that there was a strong possibility she had been killed after a drinking binge, but this theory was later ruled out.

 The afternoon after the murder, Nishikawa booked a room at the Toshuku Inn in Yonago, paying with the lottery tickets he had stolen.
 Two days later, a police officer came by and questioned him for an unrelated robbery, but not for the recent murder; he was cleared of the former charge.

 Fumiko Takahashi

 On December 20, Nishikawa deposited a purple jumper in a coin locker at Matsue Station, and then put on a yellow one with a bright blue background.
 On that evening, he visited a snack bar in Matsue, Shimane Prefecture, requesting of the employee that she close the store as he did not want to "listen to other customers' bad karaoke".
 While he unsuccessfully attempted to convince the manager to do so for half an hour, customers began to gather and he was forced to leave.
 He briefly returned to Tottori, but had to hide for two hours in a local park, as he had been chased away by a gang of hoodlums who thought that he was a thief.

 On the next day, at around 12:00–13:00, Nishikawa entered the "Key" snack bar and strangled 55-year-old Fumiko Takahashi, before stealing about 200,000 yen in cash.
 Immediately after, he took a taxi from Matsue Station and traveled to Yonago and then to a snack bar in Kurayoshi, where he deposited a bag containing his blood-covered jumper.
 At 15:30 of that day, Nishikawa drove to Kyoto, from where he called the store owners, but never returned.

-On December 24, at 13:30, family members discovered Takahashi's body in the store, having received three puncture wounds to her chest.
+On December 24, at 13:30, family members discovered Takahashi's body in the store with three puncture wounds to her chest.
 By that time, Nishikawa had registered on the upper floor of the "Maki" snack bar, where he would commit his next killing.